Traci Falbo Ultra Runner

 Complement walking with recommended physical therapy exercises.
 These exercises can enhance mobility and accelerate the healing process.

-7.3 Nutrition and Hydration
+7.3 Nutrition And Hydration

 A balanced diet and proper hydration contribute to overall recovery.
 Nutrients and fluids support tissue repair and aid in the body’s healing mechanisms.

-FAQs: How Far Can I Walk in a Walking Boot?
+FAQs: How Far Can I Walk In A Walking Boot?

 Yes, but it’s advisable to follow the healthcare provider’s instructions on when to remove it for rest.